rgt47/zzlongplot/README.md

   - `df`: The data frame containing the data.
   - `form`: A formula specifying the dependent (`y`) and independent (`x`) variables, as well as grouping variables.
   - `facet_form`: An optional formula for faceting.
-  - `clustervar`: The column name for the clustering variable.
+  - `cluster_var`: The column name for the clustering variable.
-  - `zeroval`: The baseline value for calculating changes.
+  - `baseline_value`: The baseline value for calculating changes.
   - Other arguments for customizing axis labels, titles, and error types.

 ---